glowform/reproducible-research/README.md

 ## Assignments

-All assignments need to be delivered by midnight on the day of the class.
+All assignments need to be delivered by midnight on the next day after the class.

 22.02.2024 (DS)/26.02(QF) - Assignment 1.
 Create your github profile (fill up the name and surname), go to this repository and star it.